lynnlangit/gcp-for-bioinformatics/README.md

   6. 🔍SCAN - search a list in this Repo

 ---
-You have a number of options on how you choose to use the materials provided in this course.
-A summary is shown below.
+You have a number of options on how to use the materials provided in this course.
+A summary is shown below left.
 <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/learn-gcp.png" width="400" align="left">